shubhamwaghe/tic-tac-toe-gobbler/README.md

-# create-react-app with a Node server on Heroku
+# Tic Tac Toe Gobbler

 A minimal example of using a Node backend (server for API, proxy, & routing) with a [React frontend](https://github.com/facebookincubator/create-react-app).